TheDeppSide/TheDeppSide/README.md

 ![banner](https://user-images.githubusercontent.com/placeholder/hero.gif)

-> 💬 *“Talk is cheap.
-Show me the code.”* — Linus Torvalds
+> 💬 *“The computer was born to solve problems that did not exist before.”* — Bill Gates

 ---